kasilang/lagchan/replit.md

 - January 24, 2025: Created simplified Vercel deployment using zero-config approach with basic API fallback to resolve build command issues
 - January 24, 2025: Fixed "Board not found" error in Vercel deployment by implementing complete board data structure and functional API endpoints
 - January 24, 2025: Restructured Vercel deployment to use proper serverless functions instead of single Express app for better routing compatibility
+- January 24, 2025: Fixed build configuration by removing Netlify artifacts and implementing proper Vercel routing with enhanced error handling and logging

 ## User Preferences